Newburg Savings Bank (Newburg, NY)

 Article Text

-A RUN ON A SOUND BANK.
-The Claims of Depositors Promptly Met, but Deposits Declined.
-NEWBURG, N. Y., March 26.-The run on the Newburg Savings Bank recommenced this morning, but those who reclaimed their deposits were mostly from out of town.
-There is no further alarm among the depositors here.
-The bank is amply supplied with ready cash, and the depositors are promptly paid.
-In some instances the depositors, on receiving their money, again offered to deposit, but it was refused.
-About $25,000 were paid out this morning.
-It is now supposed that the scare originated from disclosures regarding the late Judge Taylor's affairs.
-His office was in the Savings Bank building, but he had no connection with the institution.
+Small Run on a Bank.
+NEWBURG, N. Y., March 26.-The run on the Newburg Savings bank recommenced this morning.
+The bank is amply supplied with ready cash, and depositors are promptly paid.
+About $25,000 was paid out this morning.
+It is supposed the scare originated from the disclosures in the late Judge Taylor's affairs, but he had no connection with the bank, which is in a perfectly safe condition.

 Click image to open full size in new tab